Orchextra/orchextra-content-ios-sdk/README.md

  - Since: 1.0
  */
 public var errorViewInstantiator: ErrorView.Type?

 /**
- * Use it to set the the type of controls displayed for content navigation.
+ * Use it to customize style properties for UI controls and other components.
  *
- - Since: 1.1.1
+ - Since: 1.1.7
  */
-public var navigationType: NavigationType
+ public var styles: Styles?
  /**
- * Use it to set the primary color of UI controls, this property sets up the following properties:
+ * Use it to customize style properties for the Content List.
- - Navigation buttons background color
- - Navigation bar background color
- - Page control's active page indicator
  *
- - Since: 1.1.1
+ - Since: 1.1.7
  */
- public var primaryColor: UIColor?
+ public var contentListStyles: ContentListStyles?

  /**
- * Use it to set the background color of UI controls, this property sets up the following properties:
+ * Use it to customize style properties for the Content List with a carousel layout.
- - Navigation buttons tint color
- - Navigation bar tint color
- - Page control's inactive page indicator
  *
- - Since: 1.1.1
+ - Since: 1.1.7
  */
- public var secondaryColor: UIColor?

- /**
- * Use it to set a background image for the content navigation bar.
- * If not defined, the navigation bar background will use the 'primaryColor'
- - Since: 1.1.1
- */
- public var navigationBarBackgroundImage: UIImage?

- /**
- * Use it to set a background image for the content navigation buttons.
- * If not defined, the navigation button background will use the 'primaryColor'
- - Since: 1.1.1
- */
- public var navigationButtonBackgroundImage: UIImage?

- /**
- * Use it to set a background image for the navigation transition to a content detail.
- * If not defined, the transition will use the 'secondaryColor'
- - Since: 1.1.2
- */
-public var navigationTransitionBackgroundImage: UIImage?
+ public var contentListCarouselLayoutStyles: ContentListCarouselLayoutStyles?

 ```
 ### Language